Welding_arc

 Well known in the group...

-GAS METAL ARC WELDING (GMAW) also known as Mig, for Metal Inert Gas Welding_arc equipment is similar to the above except that filler metal wire is solid and bare, and that a protective gas is always used: it is possible that some of the applications overlap, and that the selection depends on the most economic solution.
 The protective gas is usually argon for welding aluminum, magnesium and stainless steels, helium for highly conductive materials or for thick sections, and carbon dioxide (CO2) or gas mixtures (argon and 10-20% carbon dioxide) for carbon and low alloy steels.

 Both method presented above can be provided sometimes by the same equipment.

-The first one has a nominal maximum of 130 Amp operating from single phase 110V.
+This one has a nominal maximum of 130 Amp operating from single phase 110V.
 Duty Cycle is 20% at 130 A.

 Clarke 130EN Wirefeed Welder - 110 Volts, 130 Amps, Model# WE6523